tnoetzel/mostly-static-boilerplate/readme.md

 We're going to use Node packages to automate our build process and serve our site locally.
 If you don't already have node, you'll need to install it.

+Initiate your project by running:
 `npm init`

 ### Install Node Modules:

+We'll use the following Node modules:

 -   Serve: A simple Node Server based on Zeit/Now
 -   Less Watch Compiler: Automatically compile less into CSS whenever you make changes
 -   Babel + Presets: Transpile ES6 JavaScript to ES5 and Minify It
 -   Concurrently: Allows the Above to Run Simultaneously

+Install them by running:

 `npm install --save-dev serve`
 `npm install --save-dev less-watch-compiler`